-- 1. Graduates will pass the ARRT examination on the first attempt. - 2.
+- 1. Graduates will pass the ARRT examination with an average grade of 85% or higher. - 2.
 Employers will indicate overall satisfaction with the graduates' performance. - 3.
 Graduates will be employed within 12 months after graduation. - 4.
 Graduates will be satisfied with their education and can meet the needs of the health care community. - 5.
 First semester radiography students will be retained and will graduate from the program.